 For very small children, pack something familiar – their own blanket or bedding, bowl and spoon and favourite book or toy.
 For older kids let them bring their iPad or favourite game.
 They really are unlikely to want to spend all their waking hours talking to their great aunty, however lovely she is!

-Don’t forget any medicines and a first aid kit for those little emergencies.
+Also, remember to take with you any medicines and a first aid kit for those little emergencies.

 9 – Plan your journey

 Try to avoid peak time traffic.
 Check AA Roadwatch before leaving to see any holdups in live time.
 Consider leaving just after a meal and plan plenty of breaks (but try not to stop when the children have fallen asleep).
 For those being potty trained, pack some “Piddle Pads’ seat liners to protect from en-route accidents.

-10 – Delegate
+10 – Treat yourself

 Remember that you can have a brilliant time too – so why not book a spa treatment to come to your chosen family friendly Party House?
 Or invite in a Chef?
 Or have a barrel of ale delivered?
 Not just your kids but also you and other adults deserve a treat for a memorable and relaxing stay!